ECP-CANDLE/Supervisor/workflows/p1b3_mlrMBO/README.md

   * DiceKriging and dependencies : (https://cran.r-project.org/web/packages/DiceKriging/index.html)
   * rgenoud : (https://cran.r-project.org/web/packages/rgenoud/index.html)
 * Compiled EQ/R, instructions in `ext/EQ-R/eqr/COMPILING.txt`
+** TL;DR: On Cori, type `ext/EQ-R/eqr/cori_build.sh`

-Install plotly 4.5.6 - not the latest (which tries to install shiny, which tries to install httpuv, which does not work on Cooley).
+* Install plotly 4.5.6 - not the latest (which tries to install shiny, which tries to install httpuv, which does not work on Cooley).

 ## Workflow ##